luscoma/pyRazor/README.md

       }
     }

 This will fail to parse due to the two lines after the if statement being interpreted as code instead of json output.
-This case is handled in the mvc implementation by wrapping any content in a <text></text> tag.
+This case is handled in the mvc3 razor implementation by wrapping any non xml/html content in a <text></text> tag.

     {
       @if (name == "alex") {